outofcoffee/holiday-tracker/README.md

 ## Deployment and CI

-This project uses GitHub Actions for continuous integration and deployment.
+This project uses GitHub Actions for continuous integration and deployment to multiple domains.

 ### Continuous Integration (CI)

-The CI workflow runs on all pull requests to the main branch:
+The CI workflow runs on all pull requests and pushes to main/feature branches:
 1. Runs all tests
 2. Performs linting
-3. Verifies the build process
+3. Verifies both Easter and Christmas builds

 ### Deployment